dan070/hedgehog-oscar/README.md

 - Online ML inspired by Vorpal Rabbit

+I believe a nice, online, stand-alone estimator of logistic regression will come in handy and stand the test of time.

 Logistic regression is one of the most loved ML tools, with good reason.
-I believe a nice online stand-alone estimator will be useful and stand the test of time.

 This project honors the logistic invention from the 1830s(!).